Deployments

 You can manually delete pods.
 Because pods are controlled by a controller, a new pod will be created immediately after you delete a pod.
 Manual pod deletion is useful when an upgrade fails halfway or when service processes need to be restarted.

-Delete a pod, as shown in Figure 2.
+To delete a pod, locate the pod and click Delete in the Operation column, as shown in Figure 2.

-A new pod is created immediately after you delete the pod, as shown in Figure 3.
+A new pod is created immediately after you delete a pod, as shown in Figure 3.

 Troubleshooting a Failure to Pull the Image